 Generic Name: iodine povacrylex / isopropyl alcohol topical

-Note: This page contains information about the side effects of iodine povacrylex / isopropyl alcohol topical.
-Some of the dosage forms included on this document may not apply to the brand name DuraPrep.
+Note: This document contains side effect information about iodine povacrylex / isopropyl alcohol topical.
+Some of the dosage forms listed on this page may not apply to the brand name DuraPrep.

 Applies to iodine povacrylex / isopropyl alcohol topical: topical solution

 Frequency not reported: Skin irritation/excessive skin irritation, skin blistering, skin burns[Ref]

 1. "Product Information.
 DuraPrep (iodine povacrylex-isopropyl alcohol topical)."
 3M Healthcare, St. Paul, MN.

 Some side effects of DuraPrep may not be reported.
 Always consult your doctor or healthcare specialist for medical advice.
 You may also report side effects to the FDA.